 As many organizations shifting to digital transformation, popular IT jobs will move by 2020 to incorporate positions focused on advanced technologies like AI (Artificial Intelligence), machine learning, blockchain, augmented and virtual reality (AR and VR), and IoT (Internet of Things).

-The demand of tech job openings is expected to rise by 12% by 2024, which will lead a significant number of employees getting to be available to IT professionals hoping to get into space, as indicated by Modis’ report.
+The demand for tech job openings is expected to rise by 12% by 2024, which will lead to a significant number of employees getting to be available to IT professionals hoping to get into space, as indicated by Modis’ report.

 In this highly competitive IT job market, it is essential to be aware of the technologies that are trending.
 Whether you are a new entrant or veteran IT profession in the tech area, these top trending technology jobs will guide you to plan your next profession moves.

 Now, let’s look at the top trending technology job you should watch for in 2019.